-Trio The 95% jointly owned Trio property is strategically located less than 10 minutes by train from downtown Frankfurt and about the same distance to the International Airport.
+Trio The 94.9% Trio property is strategically located less than 10 minutes by train from downtown Frankfurt and about the same distance to the International Airport.
 The property is composed of three modern office buildings built in 2007 with a gross leasable area of approximately 204,000 sq. ft.
 The property is currently occupied by six different tenants and is anchored by a solid local tenant, Lorenz Snack-World GmbH, an international company that produces and exports food products.
-The property is currently 93% leased.
+The property is currently 87% leased based on the weighted occupancy rate.

 Duisburg The 50% jointly owned Duisburg property is located at the address known municipally as Schifferstrasse 80, Duisburg, Germany.
 The building is comprised of 217,900 square feet of leasable area, of which 205,300 square feet are of office use.
 It is fully occupied by one tenant and is arranged over eight floors and two basement floors with 200 underground parking spaces.
 The property consists of four building cores, has a flexible design due to its layout and an attractive glass and aluminum façade.
 The utilities, storage area and approximately 200 parking spaces are located in the two basement levels.
 A multi-storey car park located at an additional site in the vicinity provides 353 parking spaces.
 An additional 79 external parking spaces are located adjacent to the multi-storey car park.
 Inovalis has managed this property since 2014.
-Following two successful lease negotiations in December 2019, the property is currently 100% leased.
+The property is currently 87.5% leased based on the weighted occupancy rate.

-Bad Homburg The 50% jointly owned property is a single building with five storeys plus three underground levels.
+Bad Homburg The property is a single building with five storeys plus three underground levels.
 The building was constructed in 2004.
 Occupied by six tenants, it has one main entrance, and the office areas could be subdivided into 3 units per floor.
 The property offers views of the Frankfurt skyline.
 Altogether the building comprises 109,000 square feet of leasable area.
 The leasable area provides 77,700 square feet of office and 31,300 of other space (storage, common area and terrace).
 There are 207 parking spaces in the underground parking garage and in front of the building.
 The optimal horizontal and vertical divisibility of the building permits leases to several tenants.
 Inovalis SA has managed this property since 2007.
-The property is currently 93% leased.
+The property is currently 97.3% leased based on the weighted occupancy rate.

 Cologne The 6% jointly owned Cologne property is located at Aachener Strasse 1044, Cologne, Germany.
 It comprises a total area of 65,504 square feet for office space and 4,036 square feet for storage.
 The asset was built in 2015 and is fully occupied by one tenant and consists of five floors above ground, including staggered top floors with a roof terrace and an underground parking level.
 The exterior of the building is characterized by a punch window façade with anthracite window frames and brick tiles.
 The office areas on the upper floors, which are connected through a hallway, benefit from flexible design.
 Inovalis SA has managed this property since 2015.
-The property is currently 100% leased.
+The property is currently 100% leased based on the weighted occupancy rate.